-- (1) Supplemental data regarding 2017, 2016 and 2015 is provided in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations. - (2) The results of Chesapeake Bay Candle, Sistema Plastics, Smith Mountain Industries, Jarden Corporation, Elmer's Products, Inc., Baby Jogger Holdings, Inc., bubba brands, inc. and Ignite Holdings, LLC are included from their dates of acquisition of September 2017, April 2017, January 2017, April 2016, October 2015, December 2014, October 2014 and September 2014, respectively. - (3) The results of the Company's winter sports business, Tools business, Décor business and Rubbermaid ® medical cart business were included up until their dates of disposition of July 2017, March 2017, June 2016 and August 2015, respectively.
-Also, at various dates during 2017, the Company sold a number of smaller businesses, including its Rubbermaid ® consumer storage totes business, its Teutonia ® stroller business, its Lehigh business, its firebuilding business and its triathlon apparel business under the Zoot ® and Squadra ® brands whose results were included up until their respective dates of disposition. - (4) Restructuring costs include employee severance and termination benefits, employee relocation costs, and costs associated with exited contractual commitments and other restructuring costs. - (5) Working capital is defined as current assets less current liabilities.
+- (1) Supplemental data regarding 2018, 2017 and 2016 is provided in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.
+During the year ended December 31, 2018, the Company recorded non-cash impairment charges related to goodwill and indefinite-lived intangibles of \$8.3 billion in continuing operations and \$1.5 billion in discontinued operations. - (2) The results of Chesapeake Bay Candle, Sistema Plastics, Smith Mountain Industries, Jarden Corporation, Elmer's Products, Inc., Baby Jogger Holdings, Inc., bubba brands. and Ignite Holdings, LLC are included from their dates of acquisition of September 2017, April 2017, January 2017, April 2016, October 2015, December 2014, October 2014 and September 2014, respectively. - (3) The results of the Company's winter sports business, tools business, Décor business and Rubbermaid® medical cart business were included in continuing operations up until their dates of disposition of July 2017, March 2017, June 2016 and August 2015, respectively.
+Also, at various dates during 2017, the Company sold a number of smaller businesses, including its Rubbermaid® consumer storage totes business, its Teutonia® stroller business, its Lehigh business, its Firebuilding business and its triathlon apparel business, the results of which, were included in continuing operations up until their respective dates of disposition.
+The results of the Company's Jostens business, Pure Fishing business, Goody business, Team Sports business and Waddington business, were included in discontinued operations up until their dates of disposition of December 2018, December 2018, August 2018, June 2018 and June 2018, respectively. - (4) Working capital is defined as current assets less current liabilities.